XMR13/ALPR_Jetson/docs/INTEGRATION_TESTING.md

 `status` will be `"ok"` if plates found, `"no_plate"` otherwise.
 Each plate entry also contains `det_conf`, `plate_conf`, `ocr_raw`, `char_confs`, and bounding box coordinates.

+For a PHP-only testing path (Postman → PHP upload) that doesn’t require running this HTTP service, see `INTEGRATION_PHP_TESTING.md` and use the streaming CLI helper from your PHP endpoint.

 ---

 ## 5. Troubleshooting